Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-At SGM Law Group, we see people from all kinds of situations and backgrounds come through our office doors.
-Thanks to our dedicated and skilled attorneys, most people walk out of those doors with smiles on their faces and visas in their hands.
+At VisaNation, we see people from all kinds of situations and backgrounds come through our office doors.
+Thanks to the dedicated and skilled attorneys, most people walk out of those doors with smiles on their faces and visas in their hands.
 While we usually deal with employment-based visas, we also often have more complicated immigration situations come our way.
 For an architect who received an H3 visa RFE, this was one of those cases.

 The H3 visa is an obscure visa, heavily shadowed by its cousin, the H-1B.
 However, it differs in that the H3 is designed for trainees to come to the U.S. to be trained in their field before beginning a career outside the U.S. In order to understand the difficulty that arose in this case, it is important to know some of the requirements that the USCIS lays out for H3 visa.